MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 For more information on using bot analytics, see [Using bot analytics to improve your bot](getting-started-analytics.md).

-For more information on working with the Bot Designer, see [Working with the Bot Designer](getting-started-bot-designer).
+For more information on working with the Virtual Agent Designer, see [Working with the Virtual Agent Designer](getting-started-bot-designer).